aditya-nagaria/jobready-ai/README.md

 This project follows a disciplined, phased product development lifecycle.
 Every phase produces real documentation — not just code.

 ### ✅ Phase 1 — Product Discovery & Definition
+Documents open as downloads — click any link below to download and view.
 Complete.
 Six documents establishing who the user is, what their problem is, and what we will build.

 - [Problem Statement](JobReadyAI_ProblemStatement.pdf)